 - Chronic cough

 - Chest tightness

-To make an accurate diagnosis of chronic obstructive pulmonary disease, a complete history and physical assessment must be taken that should start with a thorough review of your family history, as well as your history of exposure to tobacco smoke and other types of environmental and/or occupational exposures.
+To make an accurate diagnosis of chronic obstructive pulmonary disease, a complete history and physical assessment must be taken that should start with your health care provider asking you questions about your family history, as well as your history of exposure to tobacco smoke and other types of environmental and/or occupational exposures.
 Additional diagnostic tests may include:

 - Blood tests (including arterial blood gases and a complete blood count, particularly hemoglobin and hematocrit levels)

 - Chest X-ray (used to support a COPD diagnosis, not to provide a definitive diagnosis)